Why should I take this course?

 If you are not contacted by your instructor by two weeks prior to your program start date, email Amy Garwood-Diaz at the Learning Abroad Center immediately.

 You are not able to enroll in this course once you arrive onsite for your program because this course requires a pre-departure assignment.
-You must register for the course by the deadline established in the registreation email sent from LAC Academic Services team.
+You must be registered for the course by the Learning Abroad Center by the deadline.
 Late registration will be considered on a case by case basis with a course fee of $503.00 (one-credit undergraduate tuition).

 To drop the Global Identity course, you must email your request to Amy Garwood-Diaz.